7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 ![](installingwithpip.png)

-Also three weeks ago [CME forked from original - now deprecated](https://github.com/mpgn/CrackMapExec) and [Kali is still 5.4... as of 20/07/2023](https://www.kali.org/tools/crackmapexec/)
+Also three weeks ago [CME forked from original - now deprecated](https://github.com/mpgn/CrackMapExec) and [Kali is still 5.4... as of 20/07/2023](https://www.kali.org/tools/crackmapexec/). as of 31/7/2023 either I was not hammer the `sudo ntpdate -s dc.absolute.htb` over and over again.

 Potentially as 0xdf use the dockerised version: Dockerise the problems... fretted away
 ```bash